 Kumiko leaves her job and sets out for Minnesota, hopeful, determined and completely unprepared for what she will find there.
 Along the way she meets a few strangers who simultaneously try to help her and yet also steer her away from her dream of getting to Fargo.
 Ultimately alone, and by sheer force of will, she finds her way to the fence from the movie and there discovers something far more important and powerful than money.

 Although it is never openly discussed, Kumiko appears to be suffering from severe depression and social anxiety.
 The notion of mental illness runs throughout the film.

-There is some violence in Kumiko the Treasure Hunter.
-For example:
+There is some violence in this movie including:

 - Kumiko’s boss asks her if she is a homosexual.

 - A local sheriff explains to Kumiko that a statue used to be anatomically correct but that someone shot the privates off with a 12 gauge shotgun.

 Nudity and sexual activity

 There is some mild sexual activity in this movie, including:

 - Kumiko kisses the sheriff after he says that he will help her.
 He pulls back and tells her that he has a wife and two kids and that he is only doing his job.
 Kumiko runs away.